dcblair/swivl-take-home/README.md

 ## Areas of Improvement

-- CI/CD pipeline and pre-commit hook
+- Configure CI/CD pipeline and pre-commit hook
 - Integrate e2e testing using Playwright, Cypress, or another e2e framework
 - Leverage Storybook for component documentation and testing
 - Write tests for API logic, using MSW